mgould-tic/supercast/README.md

     "startretries": 3,
     "stopwaitsecs": 60,
     "directory": "/usr/local/myscript",
-    "stdout_logfile": "/logs/myscript.log"
+    "stdout_logfile": "/logs/myscript.log",
+    "environmentVars": {"key": "value"}
   }
 }
 ```

 The supervisorid, host, env and subEnv of the process will match the supervisor message.
 Having different values of these
-parameters on processes running under the same supervisor daemon is not currently supported.
-They are only repeated
+parameters on processes running under the same supervisor daemon is not currently supported - they are only repeated
 in the process message for convenience.